DVP (song): Background

+The song is named after the Don Valley Parkway, which the band has called "Toronto's shittiest highway".

 The Toronto-based punk rock quartet PUP first rose to notoriety on the strength of their 2014 self-titled debut.
 The group became heavy travelers, playing 250 shows that year in support, touring with acts like Modern Baseball and Jeff Rosenstock.
 "DVP" is from The Dream is Over, the band's 2016 breakthrough sophomore effort, which solidified their standing in the modern punk canon.

 The song segues from the album opener, titled "If This Tour Doesn't Kill You, I Will".
 Frontman Stefan Babcock sings of being intoxicated and conversational, desperately trying to reconcile with a girlfriend he feels he needs to mature.
 In the track, he depicts himself "doing 180 on the Don Valley Parkway," a municipal expressway in Toronto for which the song is named.
-Pushed to their breaking point, the narrator confesses that "nothing's working and the future's looking bleak" and admits they don't want live nor die.
+Pushed to their breaking point, the narrator confesses that "nothing's working and the future's looking bleak" and admits they don't want to live nor die.
 The song ends with a joke, implying the narrator overindulges in Hawaiian Fruit Punch instead of alcohol.
 Babcock later regarded the song with a mixed view, feeling as though it glorifies bad habits; though he admitted he still loved the song, he noted it was written when he was 25 years old and "would never write a song like that" with gained perspective.

 "DVP" was released through Royal Mountain in the band's native Canada, and via SideOneDummy Records elsewhere.
 The band first shared the song on Twitter on January 26, 2016.